andrewrcollins/8-bit-monster-studio/README.md

 # Tunnels of Doom

-A tiny browser for monster data and bitmaps!
+A tiny but powerful editor for monsters.

+Used to create 8-bit style graphic elements for games developed with [Phaser](https://phaser.io/).

+Inspired by the classic role-playing video game for the TI-99/4A home computer!

 <https://en.wikipedia.org/wiki/Tunnels_of_Doom>

+---

 ## TODO